sggupte/hdr_project/README.md

 Include all ldr images in a folder.
 You cannot have a folder and standalone images in one folder.
 Make sure the folder you are taking images from ONLY has images.
 The code will ignore .DS_Store files files names '.' and '..'

 Please do not include any other files in the folder with ldr images.

+## How to Run the Code
+1. Open setup.m and follow the instructions to run each block one at a time
+2. Run HDR_main.m
+3. Output will be saved in as hdrMap and further normalization might be necessary before saving your files.
+The code will automatically generate a folder next to your original images folder with a hdrMap saved in it.
+It will be normalized by the maximum value of all the channels.